jb-cc/ccl2-frontend/CCL2 Frontend/README.md

-# SKINFINITY CS:GO SkinMarketplace - Backend (CCL2)
+# SKINFINITY CS:GO SkinMarketplace - Frontend (CCL2)

 Skinfinity is a CS:GO Skin marketplace that allows users to buy and sell (not real) CS:GO Skins.
 It is a project for the final project (Creative Code Lab) of the second semester of the Bachelor's degree program "Creative Computing" at the St. Pölten University of Applied Sciences.